Enrique Méndez Jr.: Army Deputy Surgeon General

-In 1970, Méndez was promoted to Colonel and assigned to Washington, D.C. as chief of the Medical Corps Career Activities.
-In 1972, he was selected to go to the Industrial College of the Armed Forces for a year and then he was reassigned to Ft.
-Sam Houston, Texas to the Academy of Health Sciences.
-In 1975, he was assigned as the deputy chief of staff for operations of the Health Services Command and subsequently promoted to Brigadier General.
-Méndez was named Deputy Surgeon General and remained in that position until 1981 when he was named Commander of Walter Reed Army Medical Center.
-Méndez retired from the Army in June 1983 with the rank of Major General.
+In 1970, Méndez was promoted to colonel and assigned to Washington, D.C., as chief of the Medical Corps Career Activities.
+In 1972, he was selected to go to the Industrial College of the Armed Forces for a year and then he was reassigned to Fort Sam Houston, Texas, to the Academy of Health Sciences.
+In 1975, he was assigned as the deputy chief of staff for operations of the Health Services Command and subsequently promoted to brigadier general.
+Méndez was named deputy surgeon general and remained in that position until 1981, when he was named commander of Walter Reed Army Medical Center.
+Méndez retired from the United States Army in June 1983 with the rank of major general.

 Ponce School of Medicine

 In 1983, Méndez was offered the position of Dean of the Ponce School of Medicine in Puerto Rico He accepted and moved to the island with his wife.
 A year later he was named president of the institution.
 He served in said position for four years after which he accepted the position of Director of Damas Hospital in Ponce.
 He was appointed Secretary of Health of the Commonwealth of Puerto Rico in 1989.